JeffreyBenjaminBrown/jam-quiz/results/41-edo-results.md

 Scale 22 = `[0,5,9,20,24,29,33]`
 Scale 23 = `[0,5,9,20,24,29,37]`

-# Scales discovered by data mining.
+# Scales discovered through data mining.

 ## Every scale has at least one pythagorean or neutral third

+How to see that:

 ```
 > x = filter (not . hasIntervalsIn 41 [10,12,14]) nice7tone41edoFamilies> length x
 0
 ```

-## By variation in thirds
+## Scales with extreme variation in thirds

-The most harmonic families with the least and the most variation in their thirds both have five perfect fifths.
+The most harmonic scale families with the least and the most variation in their thirds both have five perfect fifths.

+To find them, first define this:
 ```
 x = L.sortOn (sumOfSquaredDegrees 41 2) nice7tone41edoFamilies
 ```